The Complexity of Graph Exploration Games: Introduction

+Furthermore, we analyze variants of both problems: Besides merely asking for the existence of a path or cycle, an additional number $k \in \mathbb{N}$ is introduced, limiting the length of the solution.
+Additionally, we consider versions of both problems, in which we relax the path constraint to be a trail or a walk as well as constrained versions of these problems such as the metric version of the online traveling salesman game.
+We show that nearly all of the above mentioned problems are \PSPACE-complete.
+The other problems degenerate to simple offline problems such as \ostuwg, which is the \LSPACE-complete problem \textsc{UstCon} \cite{DBLP:journals/jacm/Reingold08}.

-First, we define preliminary terms including the online game setting.
-In \Cref{sec:path}, we examine the \ostpg{} as well as the trail and walk versions in directed and undirected graphs with and without costs.
-In \Cref{sec:hampath}, we analyze the \ohpg{} and the related trail and walk problems in directed and undirected graphs with and without costs. \begin{longversion} Then, variations of the classical \stp{} and \hp{} are studied in the online game context. \end{longversion} At last in \Cref{sec:conclusion}, we conclude the paper and present some open problems that have arisen. \begin{shortversion} Note, that the discussion of the related problems that relax the path constraint or have additional constraints as well as all directed cases are moved to the appendix due to space constraints. \end{shortversion}
+\paragraph*{Paper Summary} In \Cref{sec:preliminaries}, we define preliminary terms including complexity theoretic concepts and the online game setting.
+In \Cref{sec:path}, we analyze the \ostpg{} as well as variants in directed and undirected graphs with and without edge costs.
+In \Cref{sec:hampath}, we examine the results on \ohpg{} and the related variants in directed and undirected graphs with and without costs.
+Then, variations of the classical \stp{} and \hp{} are studied in the online game context in \Cref{sec:additional}.
+At last in \Cref{sec:conclusion}, we conclude the paper and present remaining open problems.